-3. (1) Section 1 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for the definition of "committee" of the following definition:

-" 'Committee' means the [Committee as defined in Section 1 of the Airports 45 Company Act, 1993] Transport Economic Regulator established by section 29 of the Economic Regulation of Transport Act, 2020;".

-(2) Section 11 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection:

-"(1) The company shall not levy an air traffic service charge [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2020.".

-(3) Section 12 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 55 45 of 1993) is hereby amended by the substitution for subsections (1) and (2) of the following subsections:

-"(1) If the company has indicated in a business plan contemplated in section (7) that it intends to close or sell any air navigation infrastructure mentioned in section 6(1)(a) or to terminate or substantially curtail an air traffic service or air navigation 60 service which was rendered by the State or any person on behalf of the State immediately prior to the transfer date, the company shall at the same time as it submits such business plan to the Shareholding Minister in terms of section 7, submit a copy thereof to the [Committee] Minister.
+- 3. (1) Section 1 of the Air Traffic and Navigations Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by- - (a) the deletion of the definition of "Committee"; and - (b) the insertion after the definition of "permission" to insert the following 40 - "'Regulator' means the Transport Economic Regulator established by section 29 of the Economic Regulation of Transport Act, 2020;". - (2) Section 11 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsection (1) of the following 45 subsection: - "(1) The company shall not levy an air traffic service charge [unless it is in possession of a valid written permission thereto] except in accordance with a price control approved and published in terms of the Economic Regulation of Transport Act, 2020.". - (3) Section 12 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsections (1) and (2) of the following subsections: - "(1) If the company has indicated in a business plan contemplated in section 7 that it intends to close or sell any air navigation infrastructure mentioned in section 55 6(1)(a) or to terminate or substantially curtail an air traffic service or air navigation service which was rendered by the State or any person on behalf of the State immediately prior to the transfer date, the company shall at the same time as it submits such business plan to the Shareholding Minister in terms of section 7, submit a copy thereof to the [Committee] Regulator.".

-- (2) The [Committee] Minister- - (a) shall consider and evaluate the implications of the intended action of the 5 company mentioned in subsection (1) for- - (i) the transport system of the Republic; - (ii) the users of the said infrastructure or such service; and - (iii) any other affected institution or person; and - (b) [make recommendations to the Minister] may request advice from the 10 Transport Economic Regulator, in terms of the Economic Regulation of Transport Act, 2020, regarding any action [which he] that the Minister may take in terms of subsection (3) or (4).".
+(2) The [Committee] Minister [shall]-

+(a) shall consider and evaluate the implications of the intended action of the company mentioned in subsection (1) for-

+- (i) the transport system of the Republic; - (ii) the users of the said infrastructure or such service; and - (iii) any other affected institution or person; and - (b) [make recommendations to the Minister] may request advice from the Transport Economic Regulator, in terms of the Economic Regulation of Transport Act, 2020, regarding any action [which he] that the Minister may take in terms of subsection (3) or (4)".

-(4) Section 13 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsection (1) of the 15 following subsection:
+(4) Section 13 of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the substitution for subsection (1) of the following subsection:

-"Any person who feels aggrieved by the failure of the company to comply with any provision of section 5(2) or 11(1) [or (12)] may [lodge with the Committee a complaint, which shall be accompanied by proof of the failure] file a complaint with the Transport Economic Regulator in terms of section 16 of the Economic 20 Regulation of Transport Act, 2020.".
+"(1) Any person who feels aggrieved by the failure of the company to comply with any provision of section 5(2) or 11(1) [or (12)] may [lodge with the 15 Committee a complaint, which shall be accompanied by proof of the failure] file a complaint with the Transport Economic Regulator in terms of section 16 of the Economic Regulation of Transport Act, 2020.".

-(5) The Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the deletion of sections 5(2)(e) and (f), 11(2) to (12), and 13(2) to (4).
+(5) The Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993) is hereby amended by the deletion of sections 5(2)(e) and (f), 11(2) to (12), and 13(2) 20 to (4).